dongrep/support-engineer-interview/solution.md

 **Solution**: Fixed using age validator helper function to check if the user is at least 18 years or older

+### Ticket VAL-205: Zero amount funding (15 min)

+- **Priority**: HIGH
+- **Impact**: Noise in ledger and misleading transaction history

+**RCA**: No minimum amount validation was enforced on funding requests, allowing 0 amounts to be accepted and recorded.

+### Ticket VAL-207: Routing number required

+- **Priority**: HIGH
+- **Impact**: Failed or delayed transfers due to missing routing information

+**RCA**: The routing number field was marked optional in validation/schema, allowing records to be created without it.

+**Solution**:

+1. Add client-side form validation to prevent submission without a routing number.
+2. Add a short unit test to assert validation fails when the routing number is missing.

+**Solution**:

+1. Add client-side guard to prevent submitting zero or negative amounts.
+2. Add unit tests to ensure zero and negative amounts are rejected.

 ---

 ### Ticket SEC-301: SSN Storage